yaal-coop/sheraf/doc/tutorial/indexation.rst

 ----------------

 What if we want to index birth years and birth months?
-This is quite straightforward, :func:`~sheraf.attributes.base.BaseAttribute.index` calls can be chained to describe different indexes, and the `key` parameter can be used to identify them.
+This is quite straightforward, :func:`~sheraf.attributes.Attribute.index` calls can be chained to describe different indexes, and the `key` parameter can be used to identify them.

 .. code-block:: python